Value Investing – Reasonable Expectations (Lesson 1)

 • Position Trading

-In effect, the investment doubles in value every three and half years (3.5 Yrs).
+In effect, the investment doubles in value in slightly more than every three years (3 Yrs).

 The key to value investing is that it will beat major market indices year after year.
 How?